-The first question we asked is how comfortable are you with information and communication technologies because initially we took it for granted that they’d be fine but there’s like no, let’s ask because that forms the baseline of comfort level with technology and consequently how much they use it and in terms of other technology and especially dashboard in our context.
-So here are our data for site one and site two where site one is definitely [unintelligible 41:16]. two-thirds of the respondents are comfortable.
+The first question we asked is how comfortable are you with information and communication technologies, because initially we took it for granted that they’d be fine, but it was like no, let’s ask because that forms the baseline of comfort level with technology and consequently how much they use it and in terms of other technology and especially dashboard in our context.
+So here are our data for site one and site two, where site one is definitely, two-thirds of the respondents are comfortable.
 Another question we asked is does the use of the dashboard help the respondent monitor care for the patients more effectively?
-And both sites pretty much agree, almost half of the respondents agreed to this so that was very interesting that yes, the clinical dashboard, the dashboards in general are meaningful to these respondents to manage better care for them.
+And both sites pretty much agree, almost half of the respondents agreed to this, so that was very interesting that yes, the clinical dashboard, the dashboards in general are meaningful to these respondents to manage better care for them.

-Then we also wanted to understand like I said, the use of the clinical dashboards So we asked them, do you use the clinical dashboard currently?
-Use it in the past?
+Then we also wanted to understand, like I said, the clinical dashboard, the use of the clinical dashboards.
+So we asked them, do you use the clinical dashboard currently?
+Used it in the past?
 Not currently?
 Never used it?
 Or don’t know/not sure.
-And at both sites, so majority of the respondents are using it currently and then the next group is yes, they used it in the past but not currently, and then the few who said never, and then again a very small group that said they don’t know or not sure.
-So site two as we can see, the respondents there are using it, more respondents are using it currently and that links to an anecdotal evidence which was shared with us by the VISN 21 pharmacy leadership that at this site, site two there was a provider who really liked the idea of dashboards and he was using it and he was encouraging other providers there at his site to use it.
-So he basically was a local champion and so we all know in implementation the value of local champions and facilitation. so that was definitely reflected here. that yes, it makes a difference but yes, so in terms of imbedding and using the CDS within the clinical dashboard So yes we have a lot of respondents who are using the clinical dashboard.
+And at both sites, so majority of the respondents are using it currently; and then the next group is yes, they used it in the past but not currently; and then the few who said never; and then again a very small group that said they don’t know or not sure.
+So site two, as we can see, the respondents there are using it, more respondents are using it currently, and that links to an anecdotal evidence which was shared with us by the VISN 21 pharmacy leadership that at this site, site two, there was a provider who really liked the idea of dashboards and he was using it and he was encouraging other providers there at his site to use it.
+So he basically was a local champion, and so we all know in implementation the value of local champions and facilitation, so that was definitely reflected here that yes, it makes a difference, but yes, so in terms of imbedding and using the CDS within the clinical dashboard.
+So yes, we have a lot of respondents who are using the clinical dashboard.
 So it held much promise for us.

 Then we asked, among the current users, we asked them what is the primary purpose for using the clinical dashboard?
-And we gave them three specific, we gave them other reasons too but these were the three main reasons, And almost half of them are using it to identify high-risk patients. almost as many to track performance measures and then to aid in medical decision making.
-And that was very valuable to us because the purpose of CDS is to identify patient on your panel and for population management too but [unintelligible 44:17] on the panel who you [unintelligible 40:20] probably the same day or next week when you’re pulling the patient list from clinical dashboard to prepare for them.
+And we gave them three specific, we gave them other reasons too, but these were the three main reasons.
+And almost half of them are using it to identify high-risk patients, almost as many to track performance measures, and then to aid in medical decision making.
+And that was very valuable to us because the purpose of CDS is to identify patients on your panel and for population management too, but at the same time for your panel, on the panel who you'll see probably the same day or next week when you’re pulling the patient list from clinical dashboard to prepare for them.
 So it seemed like this is the plan for to roll out the CDS is in the right direction.

 Dr. Paul Heidenreich: All right.